SembanBabu1973/demo-repo/README.md

 # Sub Header

-Watch on Youtube on mobile
+Watch on Youtube on mobiles

 Added few more comments